Our slow cooker pulled pork sandwich is tender and juicy. It combines both sweet and savory flavors using a homemade dry rub and BBQ sauce.

-Using a saucepan, heat the tomato sauce, vinegar, brown sugar, garlic powder, onion powder, allspice, salt, molasses, water, Worsheshire, and liquid smoke over medium heat.
-Allow the mixture to simmer and cook down until a thick liquid, similar to the consistency of ketchup, remains.
+Begin by using a medium saucepan and then heat the tomato sauce, vinegar, brown sugar, garlic powder, onion powder, allspice, salt, molasses, water, Worcestershire sauce, and liquid smoke over medium heat.

 Cook the Pork:

-- 1-2 pounds of pork butt or shoulder
+- 1 to 2 pounds pork butt, or pork shoulder

 - 1 teaspoon seasoned salt